iamngoni/gitwhisper/README.md

 - `analyze`: Examine changes (staged/unstaged) and provide detailed code analysis with suggestions for improvements
 - `list-models`: Show all supported AI models
 - `list-variants`: Show available variants for each AI model
+- `change-language`: Set the language for AI-generated commit messages and analysis
 - `save-key`: Store an API key for future use
 - `update`: Update GitWhisper to the latest version
 - `set-defaults`: Set default model and variant for future use (supports --base-url for Ollama)